South Africa

 Snares for poaching are a real problem

-Many National Parks, Private Game Reserves, and Game Farms in Southern Africa are under heavy pressure of snares for poaching.
-Not only poaching for rhino horn, but also indiscriminate poaching for meat.
-Rhino horn poaching is mainly organized by internationally…
+Many national parks, private game reserves, and game farms in Southern Africa are under heavy pressure from snares for poaching—not only rhino horn poaching but also indiscriminate poaching for meat.
+Internationally acting gangs from certain countries mainly organize rhino horn…

 Digging for water by wells in sandy riverbeds

-Where to dig One of the most important techniques for finding drinkable water in Southern African natural environments is digging for water in areas that are holding water underground.
+Where to dig One of the most essential techniques for finding drinkable water in Southern African natural environments is digging for water in areas that are holding water underground.
 These water-holding structures can be situated next to an open water…